Zastrozzi: Similarities to Frankenstein

+Mary Shelley's personal journals and reading records confirm that she read Zastrozzi in 1814.

 There are similarities between Zastrozzi and Frankenstein in terms of imagery, style, themes, plot structure and character development.
 Phillip Wade noted how the allusions to John Milton's Paradise Lost are present in both novels:

 "Shelley's earlier characterization of Zastrozzi with his 'lofty stature' and 'dignified mein and dauntless composure' clearly owed much to Milton's Satan, as did that of Wolfstein in St. Irvyne, described as having a 'towering and majestic form' and 'expressive and regular features ... pregnant with a look as if woe had beat to earth a mind whose native and unconfined energies had aspired to heaven.'
 In this second romance Shelley had also pictured a character 'whose proportions, gigantic and deformed, were seemingly blackened by the inerasable traces of the thunderbolts of God.'
 This kind of description, so patently imitative of Milton's characterization of Satan, is as evident in Frankenstein as it is in Shelley's juvenile romances."

 He described a scene in Zastrozzi that is repeated in Frankenstein:

 "To give an example: in Zastrozzi there is a scene played in a conventional Alpine setting.
 A lightning storm, properly terrifying, rattles from crag to crag.
 And there Matilda:

 'Contemplated the tempest which raged around her.
 The battling elements paused, an uninterrupted silence, deep, dreadful as the silence of the tomb, succeeded.
 Matilda heard a noise -- footsteps were distinguishable, and looking up, a flash of lightning disclosed to her view the towering form of Zastrozzi.
 His gigantic figure was again involved in pitchy darkness, as the momentary lightning receded.
 A peal of crashing thunder again madly rattled over the zenith, and a scintillating flash announced Zastrozzi's approach, as he stood before Matilda.'

 He found that the "identical" scene is replicated in Frankenstein: